Monday – Friday 08:30 – 16:00 (37.5 Hours)

 Ash Field has a multi-disciplinary team of teachers, teaching assistants and other support staff, including National Health Service professionals who are integral to the school.
-We have a fantastic nurse and six healthcare assistants on site during the school day as well as an excellent well-being team and movement team to further support our pupils' needs.
+We have a fantastic nurse and a team of healthcare assistants on site during the school day as well as an excellent well-being team and movement team to further support our pupils' needs.
 Physiotherapists, Occupational Therapists and Speech and Language Therapists work closely with school staff to make the most efficient use of time for the maximum benefit of the pupils and students.